• Games

 PhysX library upgraded from v3.4 to v4.1

 We have upgraded the PhysX library from v3.4 to v4.1.
 This includes the new Temporal Gauss-Seidel solver, which allows joints to be more resistant to overstretch and prevents some erratic behavior previously seen during simulation.
-To enable the new solver, go to Project Settings > Physics
+To enable the new solver, go to Project Settings > Physics.

 We have also exposed the new broad-phase Automatic Box Pruning algorithm, which can compute the world boundaries and the number of subdivisions automatically.
 This is an upgrade from the existing Multi-Box Pruning algorithm.